 top of page

-You surely heard the saying that “breakfast is the most important meal of the day.”
-What you might not know is that the origin of this saying comes from a 1944 marketing campaign launched by General Foods to sell more cereal.
+You’ve likely heard the old adage: “Breakfast is the most important meal of the day.”
+But what if we told you that this beloved piece of wisdom didn’t come from nutritionists or ancient tradition—but from a 1944 advertising campaign by General Foods designed to sell more cereal?

 "The Romans believed it was healthier to eat only one meal a day."
 This is what we call intermittent fasting nowadays.